luke-gregor/cookiecutter-science-pub/README.md

-# Cookiecutter Data Science
+# Cookiecutter Science Pub

 _A logical, reasonably standardized, but flexible project structure for doing and sharing science toward writing a manuscript._

-Heavily adapted from the [cookiecutter data science template]()
+Heavily adapted from the [cookiecutter data science template]().

 ### Requirements to use the cookiecutter template: